MohineAlam/AI_Visual_System/README.md

 - run the train_your_model.py script:
   python train_your_model.py -t /path/to/training/dataset -v /path/to/validate/dataset -c 5

-If successfull you will have your model saved in a new folder called "models/" within your working directory called model.pth
+If successful you will have your model saved in a new folder called "models/" within your working directory called model.pth

 ### Step Five
 - Run your trained model on a live snapshot, set up your camera and run the ML_image_decipherer.py script with four arguments: